Italy is a beautiful country with art, history, and mind-blowing food. Its sun-drenched Mediterranean coasts in the south are gorgeous.

-The park is part of the Gardens of Switzerland so you’re surrounded by gorgeous color and greenery at all times.
+The park is part of the Gardens of Switzerland, so you’re always surrounded by gorgeous colors and greenery.
 Sit on one of the park’s iconic red benches and admire the peaks of Monte Bré and Monte San Salvatore and the enclave of Campione d’italia.

 One of those events was the assassination of the progressive newspaper Gazzetta di Lugano editor, Abbot Vanelli.
 You’ll also see one of Lugano’s most important buildings, the Santa Maria degli Angioli church.
-The church was built in 1499 and 1500 and was at one time a monastery for friars.
+The church was built in 1499 and 1500 and was once a monastery for friars.

-Jesus is on his cross along with the two thieves surrounded by Roman soldiers (some playing dice for shreds of Jesus’ garment), throngs of witnesses, Saint John kneeling with Mary Magdalene, and grieving women soothing his mother Mary.
+Jesus is on his cross with the two thieves surrounded by Roman soldiers (some playing dice for shreds of Jesus’ garment), throngs of witnesses, Saint John kneeling with Mary Magdalene, and grieving women soothing his mother, Mary.

-See Related: Best Things to do in Zermatt, Switzerland
+See Related: Best Things to Do in Zermatt

 E-Bike Tour Lake Como and Swiss Vineyards

-Explore breathtaking Lake Como and the adjacent Swiss vineyards by E-bike on this relaxing small-group day trip.
+On this relaxing small-group day trip, explore breathtaking Lake Como and the adjacent Swiss vineyards by E-bike.
 Forget the map and follow your knowledgeable guide through a rolling, picturesque landscape.

 Lugano and Bellinzona Private Full-Day Trip